-Currently we have four main types of pricing models, consisting of the Fixed Price model, the Cost Per Impression ("CPM") model, the Cost Per click ("CPC") model, and the E-commerce model.
+Currently we have four main types of pricing models, consisting of the Fixed Price model, the Cost Per Impression ("CPM") model, the E-commerce model, and the Cost Per click ("CPC") model.

 (i) Fixed Price model

 Under the Fixed Price model, a contract is signed to establish a fixed price for the advertising services to be provided.
 We recognize revenue based on the contract price and the period of display.